Gem Power

 Gem Stickers

-Anyone who earns a team point/ gem sticker is awarded a small coloured sticker to represent the appropriate gem.
+Anyone who earns a gem sticker is awarded a small coloured sticker to represent the appropriate gem.
 This may be given out by any staff member.

 Assembly focus